-With the explosion of alternative viewing platforms, you read it everywhere – ‘TV advertising is dead!’.
+With the explosion of alternative viewing platforms, you read it everywhere: TV advertising is dead!
 Really?
-Tell that to the brands that spent $5m for their 30 second spots during the Super Bowl (Forbes) this year.
+Tell that to the brands that spent $5 million for their 30-second spots during the Super Bowl this year.

-With over 20 years of programme-making behind us, we know that, despite technological advances, the marketing of products lies within the storytelling.
+With over 20 years of programme making behind us, we know that, despite technological advances, the marketing of products lies within the storytelling.
 Just look at Netflix.
-They have an amazing distribution platform but they’ve realised that the way forward is to focus on the quality of the content by becoming producers themselves!
+They have an amazing distribution platform, but they’ve realised that the way forward is to focus on the quality of the content by becoming producers themselves!

-Be brave and have confidence in the simplicity of a good creative – it’s as much about what you leave out, as much as what you put in.
+Be brave and have confidence in the simplicity of a good creative.
+It’s as much about what you leave out as much as what you put in.

-So if it’s not supported by tweets, landing pages, making-ofs, games and plenty of out-of-home advertising – then your ad could get lost in the wall of sound created by other brands – other brands who are shouting louder, working harder and hitting more people with their message, more often than you!
+So if it’s not supported by tweets, landing pages, making-ofs, games and plenty of out-of-home advertising – then your ad could get lost in the wall of sound created by other brands.
+Other brands who are shouting louder, working harder and hitting more people with their message more often than you!

 When you tell your agency that you simply want a TV ad, if you really want to see success then you’d better be prepared to talk about a much broader digital piece full of plenty of other content that might not seem at first relevant – but trust us… it is!

 Lastly, you can spend as much as you want on any area of getting an advert to the screen – talent, media, special effects, celebrity endorsements and locations – but you need to get the ad that you pay for.
 The higher the budget, in theory, the better the execution of the idea.
 If you don’t have a huge budget though, then your goal should be to keep it simple – but to do it well!
 Don’t land on an incredible idea that involves dancing newts and then end up cutting corners just to bring it in on budget.
-Get the right idea, for your brand and for your wallet before you go anywhere.
+Get the right idea for your brand and for your wallet before you go anywhere.